sanjana-singamsetty/100-days-of-code/README.md

  - learnt how to work with audio and video files in android
  - learnt about inflator and Adaptor in recyclerview
  - built a basic app

+# day -15
+- started on a news app
+- worked halfway through and got an error